 Almost 3 years ago, Apple shook the tech industry with the release of the Apple iPhone X in Australia and worldwide, also known as the iPhone 10.
-Apple is the biggest tech company known for the iPhones, iPads, iPods and Macs.
-It introduced features that one would call almost futuristic at the time such as the infamous notch, Face ID and a narrow bezel display that changed the design game in smartphones for later years.
+Apple is the biggest tech company known for iPhones, iPads, iPods, and Macs.
+It introduced features that one would call almost futuristic at the time such as the infamous notch, Face ID, and a narrow bezel display that changed the design game in smartphones for later years.

 Before you ‘yay’ or ‘nay’ out the iPhone X, take a look at some of the features that come with the device.

 iPhone 10 took a huge leap by ditching the older design and replacing it with a slightly taller built when compared with the iPhone 6, 7, and 8.
 It offers a sort of perfect balance between looking good and feeling good, especially with the aluminum sides replaced by stainless steel.
 And with the home button dismissed, it certainly adds character.

 With the iPhone X or 10, Apple bid farewell to the Touch ID scanner and brought forward face ID recognition.
 Granted, it’s not perfect but it works accurately in light and dark environments.
 Apps that used Touch ID unlocking is also replaced automatically by the Face ID without an update.

 It has a 5.8-inch OLED panel that replaces the LCD screen worn by previous models.
 With 2436 x 1125 pixels, it has the highest resolution on an iPhone screen.
 There's also support for Dolby Vision HDR along with the return of the 3D touch.